ntop/docker-ntop/README.md

 This repository contains configuration files used to generate Docker images registered on [Dockerhub](https://hub.docker.com/u/ntop).

-Ntop license generation and verification uses the names and number of all locally attached network interfaces.
-If the license used within the Docker is the same as the one used on the host OS, the containers must [use host networking](https://docs.docker.com/network/host/).
-For docker-compose, see the [Compose file reference](https://docs.docker.com/compose/compose-file/compose-file-v3/#network_mode).

 ## Prerequisites

 In order to use the PF_RING tools or take advantage of the PF_RING acceleration when using the ntop applications, the PF_RING kernel module and drivers need to be loaded on the host system.
 Please read the instructions in the [PF_RING User's Guide](http://www.ntop.org/guides/pf_ring/get_started/index.html) and [Using PF_RING with Docker](https://www.ntop.org/guides/pf_ring/containers/docker.html)

+## License Note

+Commercial ntop tools require a license which is based on a system identifier which is computed on locally attached network interfaces and other hardware components.
+If you want to use within all the Docker containers the same license generated for the host OS, the containers must use [host networking](https://docs.docker.com/network/host/).
+For docker-compose, see the [Compose file reference](https://docs.docker.com/compose/compose-file/compose-file-v3/#network_mode).

 # PF_RING Tools